ArjaanAuinger/pyaudiodsptools/README.md

 pyAudioDspTools is device centered.
 Every sound effect processor is a class, imagine it being like an audio-device.
 You first create a class/device with certain settings and then run some numpy-arrays (which is your audio data) through them.
 This always follows a few simple steps, depending on if you want to modify data from a .wav file or realtime-stream.
 All classes are ready for realtime streaming and manage all relevant variables themselves.

-image of pipeline here
+If you have an RTX GPU and the the Cuda 11 or 12 toolkit installed, you can also install cupy for GPU processing of the FFT version of the filters as well as the 3 Band EQ:

+  `pip install cupy-cuda11x` or `pip install cupy-cuda12x`

+If you need more info you can visit the cupy website.

 ## Using pyAudioDspTools

-Below you will find 2 simple examples of processing your data.
+Below you will find a few simple examples of processing your data.
 Example 1 will read a .wav file, process the data and write it to a second .wav file.
-Example 2 will create a stream via the pyAudio package and process everything in realtime
+Example 2 will do the same, but with a stereo file.
+Example 3 will create a stream via the pyAudio package and process everything in realtime.
+Example 4 is the same as Example 1, but using cupy and GPU acceleration.

 ### Example1.py : Processing from a .wav file.